Approved Classes for Water Well Drillers and Pump Installers

 Approved continuing education opportunities for the fourth cycle: Jan.
 1, 2017 - Dec.
 31, 2018

-- The Kentucky Ground Water Association will be hosting its annual tradeshow March 1-2, 2018 in Louisville, KY.
-The course is approved for 13 hours for both well drillers and pump installers.
-For more information, visit the KYGWA website.
+- The Indiana Ground Water Association (IGWA) is hosting their biennial convention in Michigan City, IN from Nov.
+1 -2, 2018.
+The convention has been approved for a total of 12 hours for both well drillers and pump installers.
+For more information and to register, visit the IGWA website.

 Approved online continuing education opportunities for the fourth cycle: Jan.
 1, 2017 - Dec.
 31, 2018